 2418 It is contrary to human dignity to cause animals to suffer or die needlessly.
 It is likewise unworthy to spend money on them that should as a priority go to the relief of human misery.
 One can love animals; one should not direct to them the affection due only to persons.
 (2446) (Catechism of the Catholic Church)

-Also, in Roman Catholicism, there is Saint Hubert, the patron saint of hunters.
+Also, in Roman Catholicism, Saint Hubert is the patron saint of hunters.
 His feast day is November 3rd.
 Blooding is a ritual practiced in European and North American hunting cultures.
 A hunter who has killed his first big game animal has the animal’s blood smeared on his cheeks.
 Blooding originated in Europe during the Middle Ages as a tribute to Saint Hubert.
 As Don Dubuc notes:

 When a hunter killed a deer a knife would be placed on the wound and covered with its blood.
 With the blade three crosses of blood were traced on the hunter, one on the forehead, and one on each cheek.
 This was to symbolize Hubert’s encounter with the deer with the crucifix in its antlers and for the hunter to acknowledge receiving the saint’s blessing for the kill.
 Other hunters in the group would stand and shake his hand in congratulations.

-When I shot my first deer in November 2012, my friend and hunting buddy Jason Quinn carried out the ritual in smearing my cheeks with the deer’s blood.
-It was a proud moment for me, one in which I felt a mix of triumph and sorrow in successfully hunting down and killing my first deer.
-We shared the venison between us, and it was so good to eat.
+When I shot my first deer in November 2012, my friend and hunting buddy Jason Quinn carried out the ritual of smearing my cheeks with the deer’s blood.
+It was a proud moment for me, in which I felt a mix of triumph and sorrow in successfully hunting down and killing my first deer.
+We shared the venison between us, which was so good to eat.

-While I am no longer a practicing Roman Catholic, hunting, for me, remains a spiritual experience only more in keeping with my having embraced Deism.
-The nature of my spirituality as it relates to hunting is best described in the publication Meditations on Hunting by the Spanish philosopher, José Ortega y Gasset (1883-1955).
-In discussing the spiritual aspects of hunting Ortega y Gasset observed:
+While I am no longer a practicing Roman Catholic, hunting, for me, remains a spiritual experience, only more in keeping with my having embraced Deism.
+The nature of my spirituality related to hunting is best described in Meditations on Hunting by the Spanish philosopher José Ortega y Gasset (1883-1955).
+In discussing the spiritual aspects of hunting, Ortega y Gasset observed:

 I have said “religious,” and the word does not seem excessive to me.
 A fascinating mystery of nature is manifested in the universal fact of hunting: the inexorable hierarchy among living beings.
 Every animal is in a relationship of superiority or inferiority with regard to every other.
 Strict equality is exceedingly improbable and anomalous.